studyportals/template4-parser/README.md

 There are some major caveats still:

-- Readability of the `jison`-file is poor at best... 😇
+- Readability of the `jison`-file could be improved...
 - I haven't been able to find a good way of capturing "everything but" the TP4-syntax.
 The current approach &ndash; with two patterns &ndash; one capturing everything but `{}[]` (the Template4 control-characters) and one capturing `{}[]` works just fine from a lexer/parser perspective, but it requires some terrible array manipulation to prevent spamming the AST with unnecessary HTML-nodes.
-- The AST construction-logic is part of the parser (not good for readability).
-  Probably best to pull this out into a separate AST class (as seen in most online examples using `yy.ast`).
 - Some additional validation logic is still required (mainly to ensure matching Template4 open- and close-tags have the same identifier; this cannot be done in pure BNF).
-Might consider to simply remove this criterion (as it is absolutely _not_ necessary to properly parse the template).
-- In some places, EBNF should be used instead of BNF.
-The end-result is the same (EBNF is translated into BNF by jison), but it helps with readability &ndash;
-  mainly in places where an optional token is present.
 - The original PHP-implementation processed includes as part of the parsing-stage.
 That doesn't seem like a good idea in this approach (pushes too much complexity into the `jison`file), which would require an intermediate "include-resolving" step after constructing the AST.
+- The principle of "components" (present in the original implementation) hasn't been ported yet.
+I might decide not to port this as (I think) it is not used in any of our templates any more...

 ## References